rgambord/c99-doc/doc/sections/7/24/5/1/index.rst

 .. _9899_7.24.5.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.5.1p3>`

-:ref:`3 <9899_7.24.5.1p3>` If the total number of resulting wide characters including the terminating null wide character is not more than maxsize, the wcsftime function returns the number of wide characters placed into the array pointed to by s not including the terminating null wide character.
+If the total number of resulting wide characters including the terminating null wide character is not more than maxsize, the wcsftime function returns the number of wide characters placed into the array pointed to by s not including the terminating null wide character.
 Otherwise, zero is returned and the contents of the array are indeterminate.